User consent and claims during the authorization process.

 Resulting Claims

-Following consent, the ID Token and Access Tokens will contain the claims that the user consented to. claims are mapped, some will be present in the ID Token and others in other tokens.
+Following consent, the ID Token and Access Tokens will contain the claims that the user consented to.
+Claims are mapped; some will be present in the ID Token and others in the access token.

 Conclusion